-The purpose of Be Richmond is to represent Richmond BID stakeholders and promote Richmond town centre as a great place to live, work and explore.
+Be Richmond is the Business Improvement District (BID) for Richmond town centre.
+Its purpose is to represent and support Richmond BID levy payers, and to promote Richmond town centre as a great place to live, work and explore.

 What Is A BID?